wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Instead of multiple choice questions, K8s exam consists of <strong>task-based practical responses while SSH'd into live clusters.</strong> Each exam includes one free fail retake.

-There is support for other languages other than English.
+MOVE: There is support for other languages other than English.

+<a target="_blank" href="https://www.youtube.com/watch?v=L6K_8dOFR5w">VIDEO: "Hands-on Tips ot Pass the CKAD Exam"</a> from CloudAcademy.

 <a name="CKAD_ExamDomains"></a>